isomerpages/imda-tradetrust/_solutions/Get Started.md

 <p>What is/are the use case(s) applicable?</p>
 </li>
 <li>
-<p>Which types of business documents are involved?
-Verifiable and/or transferable
+<p>Which types of business documents (certificates, bills of lading, warehouse
-documents?</p>
+receipts) are involved?
+Verifiable and/or transferable documents?</p>
 </li>
 <li>
 <p>Do you issue/transfer title or simply verify documents?</p>